JayantSRana/JayantSRana/README.md

 | **Cost Impact** | ₹5,000 prototype vs ₹50,000+ existing systems |
 | **Duration** | Aug 2024 – Present |

-**What it does:** Integrates sensor networks with NDVI data to detect early signs of slope instability, delivering a low-cost alternative to expensive commercial monitoring systems.
+**What it does:** Integrates sensor networks with NDVI data to catch early signs of slope instability, offering a low-cost alternative to expensive commercial systems [file:2].

 </details>